 Near-Ultrasound audio is the 18.5 kHz to 20 kHz band.
-Device implementations MUST correctly report the support of near-ultrasound audio capability via the Audio Manager.getProperty API as follows:
+Device implementations MUST correctly report the support of near-ultrasound audio capability via the AudioManager.getProperty API as follows:

-- If PROPERTY SUPPORT MIC NEAR ULTRASOUND is "true", then - The microphone's mean power response in the 18.5 kHz to 20 kHz band MUST be no more than 15 dB below the response at 2 kHz. - o The signal to noise ratio of the microphone MUST be no lower than 80 dB. - If PROPERTY_SUPPORT_SPEAKER_NEAR_ULTRASOUND is "true", then the speaker's mean response in 18.5 kHz - 20 kHz MUST be no lower than 40 dB below the response at 2 kHz.
+- If PROPERTY_SUPPORT_MIC_NEAR_ULTRASOUND is "true", then the following requirements must be met by the VOICE_RECOGNITION and UNPROCESSED audio sources: - The microphone's mean power response in the 18.5 kHz to 20 kHz band MUST be no more than 15 dB below the response at 2 kHz. - The microphone's unweighted signal to noise ratio over 18.5 kHz to 20 kHz for a 19 kHz tone at -26 dBFS MUST be no lower than 50 dB. - If PROPERTY_SUPPORT_SPEAKER_NEAR_ULTRASOUND is "true", then the speaker's mean response in 18.5 kHz 20 kHz MUST be no lower than 40 dB below the response at 2 kHz.